El-2024/wiki-documents/docs/Cloud_Chain/SenseCraft_HMI/sensecraft_hmi_ai_generator.md

 - Refine and adjust AI-generated content through conversation

 - Deploy your designs directly to your device with one click

+This article will use the [reTerminal E1002](https://wiki.seeedstudio.com/getting_started_with_reterminal_e1002/) as an example to explain how to use this feature on the SenseCraft HMI platform.

 ## Getting Started with AI Generation